-We provide executive officers with perquisites and other benefits that we believe are reasonable and consistent with our overall executive compensation program.
-The costs of these benefits constitute only a small portion of each NEO's total compensation.
-We offer perquisites and other benefits that we believe to be competitive with benefits offered by companies with whom we compete for talent for purposes of recruitment and retention.
-For additional information regarding perquisites and other benefits, see "-Executive Compensation Tables-Summary Compensation Table."
+We also provide either an automobile perquisite or a car allowance for each of the executive officers.
+We believe the costs of these benefits constitute only a small portion of each NEO's total compensation and are consistent with benefits offered by companies with whom we compete for talent for purposes of recruitment and retention.
+For additional information regarding other compensation and perquisites, see "-Executive Compensation Tables-Summary Compensation Table."